Blue Cave in Croatia | Best 2023 Blue Cave Tours

-Croatia’s epic Blue Cave is located at Bisevo Island, but you should know it is impossible to visit the cave yourself.
+Croatia’s epic Blue Cave (sometimes called the Blue Grotto Croatia) is located at Bisevo Island, but you should know it is impossible to visit the cave yourself.

 Luckily, there are tours that are specially designed to take you to this magical Blue Cave and ensure your time there is safe and enjoyable.
 This small aquatic oasis is visited by thousands each year and is an optimal day trip from one of the nearby ports at Split, Hvar, or Vis!
 This guide covers everything you need to know about visiting the Blue Cave in Croatia including how to get there, when to visit, what to bring with you, and more.